slawcode/generate-that-password/README.md

 ## Description

 - The motivation for this project was security.
-- Through the implementation of Javascript and a few confirmations, a user can create a strong and secure password, that will provide greater security for their sensitive data.
+- Through the implementation of Javascript and a few confirmations, a user can create a strong and secure password, that will provide greater security for sensitive data.
-- Challenges occurred in the process of refactoring code, especially to include all the criteria, and having it generate a password.
+- Challenges occurred in the process of refactoring code, especially to include all the criteria, and then having the website generate a password.
 - Utilizing JavaScript concepts and writing the code itself was initially difficult.
-The syntax also created challenges since it often caused, what was the correct, not to execute.
-However, through trial and error, and some pseudo-coding, eventually the project came together successfully.
+The syntax also created challenges since it often caused, what was the correct, code not to execute.
+- Through the making of this website I learned a lot about JavaScript and especially, and more specifically, functions.
+I learned how to use functions to provide interactivity to the user while providing prompts and confirmations on the page.
+- The making of this project also helped me better understand JavaScript syntax.
+Subsequently, the trial and errors of this project may have also helped with my JavaScript practice.

 ## Usage